alisadiq91/financeTracker/README.md

 5. Below this, under the Manual deploy section, choose the branch you would like to deploy from (for this project I used Master)

-6. Click 'deploy branch'
+6. Click 'deploy branch'.

-7. You will then be met with this message 'Your App has successfully deployed'
+7. You will then be met with this message 'Your App has successfully deployed'.

 * To automatically have each commit deploy to your Heroku app, follow these steps:

-1. Under the automatic deployment section, click 'Enable Automatic Deployment'
+1. Under the automatic deployment section, click 'Enable Automatic Deployment'.

 ### I used GitPod to write my code.